 I am excited to release The Religion Teacher’s New Roman Missal Student Activity Pack!
 If you are looking for resources to teach young people about the changes to the Catholic Mass, you will appreciate the worksheets, lesson plans, PowerPoints in The Religion Teacher’s New Roman Missal Student Activity Pack.

-The Religion Teacher’s New Roman Missal Student Activity Pack is available for purchase by individual parents, teachers, or catechists for $9.95 each or at a special parish or school-wide price of only $29.95.
+The Religion Teacher’s New Roman Missal Student Activity Pack is available for purchase by individual parents, teachers, or catechists for $9.95 each.
 It is the same great collection of resources at two different prices.

 Resources for Teaching About the Changes to the Mass